Nestorchik/7z/README.md

 # 7z portable
 7z portable archiver
-Use URL from releases to download
+Use URL to dowload zip-file